 They are inexpensive and it’s a fruit that most people will eat.

 Maple Syrup and lime is just a match made in heaven and everyone loves the sweet and citrus combination.
 And it just gives the melon salad that extra pop in the end!

-How to Make the Melon Salad with Maple Syrup and Lime Dressing
+How to Make the Best Watermelon Salad with Maple Syrup Dressing

 Selecting the Best Combination of Melons

 Whilst you’re pretty much able to select any of the melon varieties to make this fruit salad, it’s still important to select the right combination.

 From a flavour perspective, not all melons are super sweet.
 On the other hand, you don’t want to select melons that are all too sweet.
 You need a good balance of both.
 As an example, the winter melon is more of a savoury melon, so it goes well with the sweet cantaloupe.